 Trusted Tree Removal & Tree Service Experts in Kenosha, WI

-Kenosha Tree Services delivers precise, efficient land and lot clearing throughout Kenosha and across Kenosha County, backed by 20+ years of experience.
+Kenosha Tree Services delivers precise, efficient land and lot clearing for residential and commercial properties in Kenosha, WI, backed by 20+ years of experience.
 We clear residential lots, commercial sites, and development parcels using a controlled, equipment-driven approach that prioritizes access, operational efficiency, and long-term soil integrity.
 Our services cover tree removal, brush and undergrowth clearing, forestry mulching, grubbing, stump grinding, excavation, and grading, preparing your property for construction, landscaping, agriculture, or drainage improvements with minimal disruption.

 Request Your Free Estimate